 A: Well, it really depends on the project that you would be completing.
 Different projects necessitate different group sizes.
 As a general rule of thumb, a group larger than 40 would not be in the best interest for our residents or staff.

 Q: What sort of projects are available at the Rescue Mission of El Paso?

 A: There are all kinds of projects available at the Rescue Mission of El Paso!
 Our residents and staff all have very different needs, and you would be amazed at the skills or experience that could be of use to our organization.
 Our needs are always changing; if you want to know our current available projects, please contact the Coordinator.
 As a general rule, we almost always will need help in our kitchen or with facility maintenance.

 Q: I have an idea.
 What do I have to do to develop my project idea?

 A: Awesome!
 We love when volunteers come to us with new and exciting ways to better serve our residents.
-Please contact the volunteer coordinator with your idea, and she will work with you to develop it.
+Please contact the Community Engagement Coordinator with your idea, and she will work with you to develop it.
 Keep in mind, this may take some time.